 Strong academic programs

-A co-op option is available to Honours students in Sociology or Anthropology and allows you to combine work placements with academic study.
-Work placements exist in a variety of public and private sector fields, and give you the opportunity to apply information and skills obtained in class, such as social survey design and quantitative and qualitative data analyses, to practical social issues and problems.
+A co-op option is available to Honours students in Sociology and allows you to combine work terms with academic study.
+Work terms exist in a variety of public and private sector fields, and give you the opportunity to apply information and skills obtained in class, such as social survey design and both quantitative and qualitative data analyses, to practical social issues and problems.
 Students in co-op can gain the experience and develop the skills needed to acquire marketable areas of expertise.
 Work placements also offer a perspective on career preferences and interests, with an opportunity to develop job networks.

 The capital advantage

 Ottawa is home to numerous institutions and organizations that can provide unique opportunities for research or work experience, including the Canadian Museum of History, Library and Archives Canada, Statistics Canada and many international development organizations.

 This is a 15 credit program requiring at least 6 credits in Sociology including 1 credit of first year courses, 1 credit of theory, and 1 credit of research methods.
 In consultation with faculty advisors, you are free to tailor your program to suit your interests and career goals.

 This is an intensive, in-depth 20 credit program in which at least 9 of your credits must be in Sociology.
 Required courses include 1 credit of first year Sociology, 1 credit of second year theory, a half credit of third year theory, 1.5 credits of second and third year research methods, and a fourth year honours seminar or honours thesis project.
 You will also take a number of sociology electives and electives of your choice from other disciplines.
 The Honours program allows you to explore your discipline in more depth and gives you access to the co-op program, the Social Justice Stream, graduate studies (Masters and Doctoral degrees), and professional programs.